vcu-swim-lab/SE-Figurative-Language/readME.md

 ## Repository Structure

 - __/annotation__: A folder contains resources related to dataset annotation and the annotated CSV file.

 - __/contrastive_learning__: Implementation of contrastive learning method.
+Before run RQ2 and RQ3, you must run the script from this folder and save the model weights which can be loaded later.

     - contrastive_learning.py: the script of contrastive learning.